 "Of course, there will be competition, because that's how it should be, but always with respect for the Scuderia.
 Tambay is a skilled driver.
 For me it will be an incentive to be able to go faster than him.
 I think that's also what a gentleman called Enzo Ferrari wants from me.
 As for Didier Pironi, I hope he'll be back with us soon".

 What does the immediate future hold for Ferrari in Formula 1?
 The answer is, as usual, difficult.
 Firstly, because in motor racing it is always problematic to make predictions; secondly, because the change in regulations for the 1983 World Championship will force all the teams to build completely new cars.
 What will be their level of competitiveness?
 No one is better placed to give an answer than engineer Mauro Forghieri, Scuderia Ferrari's technical manager, in an interview given on Monday 27 December 1982.
-In the recent tests carried out at Le Castellet, in which most of the most competitive teams took part, Ferrari obtained the best time with Patrick Tambay.
+In the recent tests carried out at Le Castellet, in which most of the most competitive teams take part, Ferrari obtains the best time with Patrick Tambay.
 What significance does this winter supremacy have?

 "Absolutely none; laboratory cars, tyres that won't be the ones we'll use in the race, environmental conditions that won't be repeated during the championship.
 It's just testing and we don't know what our rivals were trying and where they wanted to go".